← go back

 This is a 73.9965277778 time improvement!
 Pretty easy right?
 Maybe a bit too easy...let's understand why NumPy is so fast.

-Dynamic languages (python, javascript, and ruby) infamously have loops and function calls that are extremely slow.
+Dynamic languages (Python, Javascript, and Ruby) infamously have loops and function calls that are extremely slow.
 These languages determine the types of variables at runtime, which adds a lot of overhead compared to statically typed languages.
 In addition, these languages are often interpreted line-by-line.
 This is a lot slower than a compiled language which just executes precompiled machine code.

 One way to increase performance is through something called a Just In Time (JIT) compiler.

-A JIT compiler is a program that that turns bytecode (a portable intermediate representation of the source code) directly into instructions that can be sent directly to the CPU while the program is running.
+A JIT compiler is a program that turns bytecode (a portable intermediate representation of the source code) directly into instructions that can be sent directly to the CPU while the program is running.
 JIT compilers identify "hot spots" in the code, which are sections that are executed frequently, such as loops and heavily used functions.
 By focusing on these hot spots, JIT compilers can apply aggressive optimizations to improve performance significantly.
-For example, the JIT can generate machine code for loop variables whos type always stays as an integer.
+For example, the JIT can generate machine code for loop variables whose type always stays as an integer.
 JITs actually need to be warmed up because they need to analyze the code and optimize it.
 This means that the initial execution of loops and function calls will be slow until the JIT has had time to optimize the code path.

 11. References